CredaCash™ Crosschain Exchange Overview

 cryptoasset – The quote currency.
 Currently supported values are “btc” and “bch”.

 unique_foreign_address – For a sell request, this value must be set to a unique address to which the buyer may make payment on the quote currency blockchain (Bitcoin or Bitcoin Cash).
 For a buy request, this value is left blank.
-While using completely unique addresses is recommended, this address may be reused after the request’s expiration plus payment_time have elapsed.

-min_wait – The minimum amount of time in seconds to wait for a provisional match to become permanent.
-During the min_wait period, the net rate of a provisional match is not discounted.
-The default min_wait is zero.
+min_wait_time – The minimum amount of time in seconds to wait for a provisional match to become permanent.
+During the min_wait_time period, the net rate of a provisional match is not discounted.
+For naked buy and sell requests, the min_wait_time is fixed at 60 seconds.

-wait_discount – The discount factor to apply to the net rate of provisional matches that will not become permanent until more than min_wait seconds have elapsed.
+wait_discount – The discount factor to apply to the net rate of provisional matches that will not become permanent until more than min_wait_time seconds have elapsed.
 A wait_discount of zero, which is the default, results in no discount.
-For other values, the discount factor is (1 – wait_discount) for each minute beyond min_wait seconds that the match would remain provisional.
+For other values, the discount factor is (1 – wait_discount) for each minute beyond min_wait_time seconds that the match would remain provisional.
 Higher values of wait_discount therefore result in a larger discount factor.
 When comparing net rates for a buy request, the provisional match’s net rate is divided by the discount factor, and when comparing net rates for a sell request, the provisional match’s net rate is multiplied by the discount factor.

 confirmations – This parameter relates to the number of confirmations the buyer’s payment must have on the bitcoin blockchain before the buyer can claim the seller’s CredaCash payment on the CredaCash blockchain.
 Specifically, this parameter is the number of confirmations required by the seller (for a sell request), or offered by the buyer (for a buy request).
 Two requests match only if the seller’s confirmations required <= buyer’s confirmations offered.
-For the testnet, the confirmations value is fixed at 2.
+For naked buy and sell requests on the mainnet, the confirmations value is fixed at 12, and on testnet, 2.

 payment_time – This parameter relates to the total amount of time after a match that the buyer has to make payment in bitcoin, wait for the payment to reach the required number of confirmations, and then claim the payment on the CredaCash blockchain.
+If payment is not made and claimed within this time, the buyer’s pledge amount, if any, transfers to the seller.
 Specifically, this parameter is the payment time required by the seller (for a sell request), or offered by the buyer (for a buy request).
 Two requests match only if the seller’s payment_time required <= buyer’s payment_time offered.
-For the testnet, the value of this parameter is fixed at 90 minutes.
+For naked buy and sell requests on the mainnet, payment_time is fixed at 12 hours, and on testnet, 90 minutes.

 Additional parameters and options will be documented when they are supported.